spatialaudio/python-rtmixer/README.rst

 All PortAudio platforms and host APIs are supported.
 Runs on any Python version where CFFI is available.

+Features:

+* playback of multiple signals at the same time (that's why it's called "mixer")

+* non-blocking callback function, using PortAudio ringbuffers

+* play from buffer, play from ringbuffer

+* multichannel support

+* all memory allocations/deallocations happen outside of the audio callback

 Planned features:

-* playback of multiple signals at the same time (fixed maximum number?)

 * fixed latency playback, no jitter (optional)

 * sample-accurate playback/recording (with known offset)

-* non-blocking callback function, using PortAudio ringbuffer(s)

-* play from memory, play from generator

-* multichannel support

 * meticulous reporting of overruns/underruns

-* all memory allocations/deallocations happen outside of the audio callback

 * loopback tests to verify correct operation and accurate latency values